eu90h/eu90h.github.io/_posts/2015-09-01-discrete-logs.md

 How is it possible to do this in the face of an adversary who is listening to the messages sent between Alice and Bob?
 <!--more-->

-## Enter the Galois Field
+## Enter Number Theory

 The answer comes from, perhaps suprisingly, from number theory.
-Under proper conditions (to be discussed), it is believed to be prohibitively difficult to compute logarithms in the finite field GF(q).
+Under proper conditions (to be discussed), it is believed to be prohibitively difficult to compute logarithms in finite groups.
 By exploiting this difficulty, we can share a key.

 But how does it work?

 ## The Process
-Let q be a prime and g be a generator for the finite field GF(q).
+Let q be a prime and g be a generator for the multiplicative group {% raw %} $$ \mathbb{Z}^*_q $$ {% endraw %}

 * Alice and Bob both generate random numbers a and b, respectively, chosen uniformly from {% raw %} $$ \{1,2,...,q-1\} $$ {% endraw %}.
 These numbers are meant to be kept secret.